allisonhung/interaction-network/README.md

 - Regular chat with graph-aware Gemini answers.
 - Accepts prompts like:
 	- `show me what a dinner party would look like with alice, bob, and catie`
-- For event-intent prompts, the app opens a confirmation modal before creating the event.
+- For event-intent prompts, the app first asks the backend AI to extract `eventName` + attendee list (with local parser fallback if extraction fails).
+- The confirmation modal is editable, so you can fix parsing issues before the event is created.
 - If your prompt includes follow-up language like `who else could I add`, the app auto-requests additional attendee suggestions after event creation.

 ### Events tab